rvalavi/blockCV/README.md

 )
 ```

+For the residual-based block-size guidance in Roberts et al. (2017), fit
+the model first, add its residuals to the sample points, and pass that
+residual column to `cv_spatial_autocor(x = ..., column = ...)`.
+Ranges
+estimated from the raw response or raster covariates are exploratory
+proxies and may mis-size blocks for residual autocorrelation.

 Alternatively, you can manually choose the size of spatial blocks in an
 interactive session using a Shiny app.